SahanaAvantika/tp/docs/DeveloperGuide.md

 5. **Modify add command to allow names with special characters**: Currently, users can only add student and parent names that consist of alphanumeric characters and space.
 For future improvements, we plan to allow users to add names with special characters like
 @, / or names in different languages (e.g. Arabic, Chinese).

+6. **Automatically refresh attendance records on a new date**: Currently, users need to trigger a refresh to update the attendance records on a new date.
+When a user is working on this app at late night, past 12am, the date will change, hence they will have to manually refresh the data using commands like `list`.
+For further improvement, we plan to automatically detect a date change while the app is running, and refresh the attendance records without user-triggered actions.